Education Websites Are Under Federal Spotlight

 Students with disabilities in US

 Educational institutions face unique accessibility obligations under Section 504 of the Rehabilitation Act, the ADA, and state education laws.
-The Department of Education Office for Civil Rights has processed over 450 digital accessibility complaints in 2025, with resolution agreements requiring comprehensive remediation within strict timelines.
+The Department of Education Office for Civil Rights investigates digital accessibility complaints, and resolution agreements can require comprehensive remediation within strict timelines.
 Learning management systems, course registration portals, online curricula, and student service platforms must all be accessible.
 For institutions receiving federal funding, which includes virtually every K-12 school and most universities, inaccessible digital resources can result in loss of funding, mandatory corrective action plans, and costly resolution agreements that require years of ongoing compliance monitoring.

 The Education Accessibility Challenge